openedx/open-edx-proposals/oeps/processes/oep-0010-proc-openedx-releases.rst

 - It must be documented thoroughly and accurately.

-- An engineering team must agree to be minimally available for answering questions in the public channels.
+- A maintainer (or maintainer group) must agree to be minimally available for answering questions in the public channels.

-- An engineering team must agree to provide fixes if severe problems are identified.
+- A maintainer (or maintainer group) must agree to provide fixes if severe problems are identified.

 Many of these criteria are open to interpretation, or varying degrees of